kulpreetsingh960/basic-social-networking-website/README.md

-A basic social networking application website[Applying things for practice].
+A basic social networking application website for all.
+[Applying things for practice].